Bunyod-Suvonov/penguins-wardrobe/themes/bliss/README.md

 `sudo eggs produce --theme /path/to/bliss`

-## bliss calamares-modules
+## ccm Custom calamares-modules

-As special theme, include settings.conf and his particular calamares-modules.
+As special theme, include settings.conf and custom calamares-modules (ccm).
 It's is based on the Ubuntu focal version and can't be used for Debian, becouse there is not just branding but logic too.

-* bliss-install
+* ccm-install
-* bliss-data-img
+* ccm-data-img
-* bliss-bootloader
+* ccm-bootloader

-To work this modules must to be included on `src/classes/incubation/distros/focal.ts` on penguins-eggs.
-If we want to use krill (CLI installer) we must include them on `/src/krill/krill-sequence.tsx`, loot the note on it.
+To work ccm definition must to be included on `src/classes/incubation/distros/focal.ts` on penguins-eggs.

+To use ccm with krill (CLI installer) we must to be included on `/src/krill/krill-sequence.tsx`.

 You can find this modules inside theme/calamares/calamares-modules, they will by copied on `/usr/lib/x86_64-linux-gnu/calamares/modules/` building the iso using this theme.